- Signs & Symptoms

 What is the treatment for uveitis?

 In noninfectious uveitis, treatment centers on control of the eye inflammation with anti-inflammatory medications.
 Often this can be achieved with steroids given as eyedrops, injection in or around the eye, orally (by mouth), or intravenously, depending on the extent and severity of the inflammation.

 The duration of the treatment may be as short as a week or several months or even years, depending on the cause.
 Usually, once the uveitis resolves, patients slowly taper the use of steroid eyedrops to prevent a rebound of inflammation.
 Steroid drops can also have side effects that your eye doctor must monitor closely.

-Eye care professionals may prescribe dilation eyedrops (called cycloplegics) in conjunction to uveitis treatment to help relieve some of the ache.
+Eye care professionals may prescribe dilation eyedrops (called cycloplegics) in conjunction with uveitis treatment to help relieve some of the aches.
 They may also help prevent and/or treat scarring (synechial adhesions) of the iris.

 Are there home remedies for uveitis?

 There are no known home remedies for uveitis.
 While waiting for the prescribed medications to take effect, wearing dark sunglasses can help with light sensitivity.
 Some types of uveitis are more severe among smokers, so stopping (or at least cutting back as much as possible) is advisable.

 What is the prognosis for uveitis?

 What are the complications of uveitis?

 Uveitis has many potentially serious complications that can lead to permanent, irreversible vision loss.
-For this reason, it is imperative that medical professionals treat uveitis promptly and to the best extent possible.
+For this reason, medical professionals must treat uveitis promptly and to the best extent possible.

 If the inflammation continues unchecked, complications may include sudden or chronic rises in eye pressure that can lead to permanent damage of the optic nerves, resulting in irreversible vision loss (glaucoma).
 The inflammation can also damage delicate cells on the cornea and retina, causing fluid buildup that blurs and damages the vision, sometimes irreversibly.
 Inflammation of the choroid can lead to fluid leaking under the retina, causing a serous retinal detachment.